org-metaeffekt/metaeffekt-dita/tests/ae-reference-document/src/main/dita/ae-reference-document/reference/en/md_markdown.md

 # Markdown Test

-This test content was taken from https://github.com/jelovirt/dita-ot-markdown and is used under Apache License 2.0.
+This test content was taken and adopted from https://github.com/jelovirt/dita-ot-markdown and is used under Apache License 2.0.

 Paragraph ~~Text~~ *test* and **list**: